telerik/winforms-docs/gridview/view-definitions/column-groups-view.md

 >caution In order to pin a certain group, you should do it after the RadGridView.__ViewDefinition__ property is set and the grid is populated with data.

+# Important properties

+* __GridViewColumnGroup__
+    - __ShowHeader:__ Gets or sets a value indicating whether group header is visible.
+Works only for top level groups.
+    - __RowSpan:__ Gets or set the vertical span of the group (the height) in pixels.

+* __GridViewColumnGroupRow__
+    - __MinHeight:__ Gets or sets the minimum height of the row.
+If the property is not set, the row height will be equal to the maximum RowSpan of the columns in that row.

 # See Also

 * [HTML View]({%slug winforms/gridview/view-definitions/html-view%})